 At least one partner, the general partner (Komplementär), is personally liable without limitation.
 The liability of the limited partners (Kommanditisten) is limited to their respective share of the partnership capital.
 A KG offers greater flexibility compared to other forms of partnerships as the capital base can be increased by including additional limited partners.
-New legislation, effective from 1 January 2024, clarifies and streamlines the registration and management of changes within the partner structure, particularly regarding the entry and exit of partners and the process during insolvency.

 A KG is established when a partnership agreement between two or more partners (including at least one limited and one unlimited partner) is concluded.
 It is advisable for the partnership agreement to be made in writing.
-The updated provisions offer increased flexibility in partnership agreements, enhancing the structure's adaptability to diverse business needs.
 The liability of the limited partner will only become limited once the registration of the KG and the subscribed partnership contribution has been entered in the commercial register (which is obligatory).